US DOJ WCAG 2.1 AA Accessibility Requirements

 Organisations replacing PDF forms with OneBlink can access 10% off the Essentials tier for the first 12 months, making it easier to move fast and stay compliant.

-Convert PDF forms to accessible digital forms before the 2027 deadline in minutes with OneBlink
+How to convert PDF forms to accessible digital forms… in minutes

-OneBlink removes the complexity from PDF accessibility by turning static PDF forms into fully accessible digital eForms.
-Instead of fixing documents one by one, OneBlink helps you convert once, refine quickly, and publish forms that are easier to use, maintain, and keep compliant with WCAG 2.1 Level AA requirements.
+OneBlink turns static PDF forms into fully accessible digital eForms.
+OneBlink allows you to convert in seconds, refine quickly, and publish forms that are easier to use, maintain, and keep compliant with WCAG 2.1 Level AA requirements.

 Upload Your PDF

 Upload your existing PDF form into OneBlink.
-The platform automatically analyses the structure and converts it into a digital form, preserving layout and intent without starting from scratch.
+The platform automatically analyses the structure and converts it into a digital form, preserving layout and intent while automatically applying validated form fields.

 Refine the Conversion